A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 We illustrate this scenario in Fig.\,\ref{fig:iotons}.
-The figure shows where we expect single stars to produce hard ionizing radiation, as a function of metallicity and luminosity.
+The figure shows where we expect single stars to produce hard ionizing radiation as a function of metallicity and luminosity.
 Since our findings and those in the literature imply that cool SGs (which are too cool to produce hard ionizing photons) exist up to a metallicity-independent upper luminosity limit, we cross out the area with $\log (L / L_\odot) < 5.6$.
 Furthermore, \cite{Sander20} predict that the onset of optically thick WR winds can dramatically reduce the He$^+$-ionizing flux (by a factor of 10$^{10}$; their fig.\,22).
-We thus also cross out the part in Fig.\,\ref{fig:iotons} where WR winds are expected for hot helium-rich stars.
+We thus also cross out the part in Fig.\,\ref{fig:iotons} where WR winds are expected for hot, helium-rich stars.
 Observations show that the onset of the WR phenomenon is metallicity dependent \citep{Hainich14, Hainich15, Hamann19, Shenar20}.
 We adopt the minimum WR luminosity from \cite{Shenar20} and extrapolate outside of their considered metallicity range.
-It is reassuring that, apart from a slight offset, the result of this extrapolation is similar to the helium star / WR boundary in wind models from \cite{Sander20}.
-This metallicity dependence of the onset of WR winds would introduce a window of opportunity for the production of hard ionizing radiation at sub-SMC metallicity, which we mark with purple shading in Fig.\,\ref{fig:iotons}.
+It is reassuring that, apart from a slight offset, the result of this extrapolation is similar to boundary between helium stars and WR stars in wind models from \cite{Sander20}.
+This metallicity dependence of the onset of WR winds would introduce a window of opportunity for the production of hard ionizing radiation at $\log(Z / Z_\odot) < 0.75$.
+This is marked with purple shading in Fig.\,\ref{fig:iotons}.
+We provide a rough estimate for the rate at which He$^+$ ionizing photons could be emitted in this window of opportunity: